Accelerating Attention with Basis Decomposition: Experiments

+To rigorously evaluate whether this theoretical gain translates into practice, we consider two complementary regimes: \textbf{(i)} a \textit{standard PyTorch implementation} without any kernel fusion, and \textbf{(ii)} a \textit{fused Triton kernel} evaluated across multiple GPU architectures.
+Together, these settings demonstrate that BD’s efficiency does not rely on implementation-specific I/O optimizations.

+\paragraph{CPU (standard PyTorch implementation).} We implemented BDA in standard PyTorch and benchmarked on CPU, without any kernel fusion or hardware-specific tuning.
+BDA achieves acceleration on average \textbf{1.17$\times$} in FP16 and \textbf{1.40$\times$} in BF16.
+Figure~\ref{fig:bd_eval_cpu} visualizes the speedup across sequence lengths.

+\paragraph{GPUs (fused Triton kernel).} Because GPUs provide substantially higher peak FLOPs than CPUs, overall runtime becomes more sensitive to memory traffic.
+A naïve PyTorch implementation of BDA would allocate several intermediate tensors, forcing multiple round-trips to off-chip GPU memory (HBM), which is much slower than on-chip SRAM.
+To avoid this overhead, we develop a fused Triton kernel that executes BDA in a single load–compute–store pass, matching the memory-access pattern of the cuBLAS matmul used in MHA.

+We evaluate this kernel across several NVIDIA architectures — Ampere (A6000, RTX 3080/3090), Ada (RTX 4090), and Blackwell (RTX 5090) — using the \textbf{same} kernel configuration without retuning.
+Across all GPUs, BDA achieves near-theoretical acceleration (Fig.~\ref{fig:bd_speedup}), averaging \textbf{1.34$\times$} (FP16) and \textbf{1.37$\times$} (BF16), while also reducing parameters and memory by \textbf{25\%}.
+The consistency across architectures indicates that the performance gains arise from BD’s reduced arithmetic cost rather than device-specific tuning.

-For comparison, we also construct a \textit{PIFA-style attention} variant: for each head $i$, we run QR with column pivoting on $\,\vec{W}_Q^i(\vec{W}_K^i)^\top\,$ to select pivot rows (akin to the PIFA layer of \citet{zhao2025pivoting}), then reconstruct the remaining rows via its coefficient matrix.
-This per-head pivoting yields different basis across heads and thus forces per-head copies and slices of $\vec{X}$, substantially increasing memory traffic.
-Consequently, \emph{PIFA-style attention} is slower than even baseline MHA (Table~\ref{tab:fp16_A6000_throughput}, \ref{tab:bf16_A6000_throughput}).
-In contrast, BDA aligns all heads to a shared contiguous basis (all first-$r$ or last-$r$), enabling a single shared $\vec{X}$ and coalesced memory access; with our fused Triton kernel, BDA attains near-theoretical speedups (Fig.~\ref{fig:bd_speedup}), averaging \textbf{1.32$\times$} (FP16) and \textbf{1.34$\times$} (BF16).
+\paragraph{Comparison to PIFA-style attention.} For completeness, we also implement a \textit{PIFA-style} variant (not described in original paper \citep{zhao2025pivoting}, but constructed by us for comparison): for each head $i$, \textit{PIFA-style} variant run QR with column pivoting on $\,\vec{W}_Q^i(\vec{W}_K^i)^\top\,$ to select its own basis.
+Because each head chooses a different basis, this forces per-head slicing and copying of $\vec{X}$, causing the memory traffic to increase by number of heads times.
+Consequently, PIFA-style attention is even slower than baseline MHA (Table~\ref{tab:fp16_A6000_throughput}, \ref{tab:bf16_A6000_throughput}).
+In contrast, BD aligns \textbf{all} heads to a shared contiguous basis, so $\vec{X}$ is sliced only once and reused across heads, dramatically reducing I/O compared with \textit{PIFA-style} variant.